hevnly/hhg/source/posts/2016-2-25-eestbound.md

 'I like to create beats that are unpredictable,' he remarks. '...if I'm gonna give you what you expect, I'm going to make sure that it's exactly what you want … and more'.
 Wondagurl is entirely supportive as both nod their heads in tandem.
 'I'm his biggest fan … when it comes to beats,' she beams proudly.

 ![Eestbound - The Master of Sound](c.jpg)
+*The Rising Toronto based producers making waves in hip-hop*

 It’s refreshing to see she hasn't become disillusioned with all the new found fame and industry respect she now commands.
 Both charming and assertive at the same time, her reserved nature, softly-spoken voice and well-mannered demeanour only serve to make her more attractive and personable.